Skip to main content

 3. The Session initiator (Entry) does NOT set the SurbBalancerConfig at all when opening Session.

-In this one-sided situation, the Entry node does not provide any additional SURBs at all (except the ones which are naturally carried by the egress packets which have space to hold SURBs).
+In this one-sided situation, the Entry node does not provide any additional SURBs at all (except the ones that are naturally carried by the egress packets which have space to hold SURBs).
 It relies only on the Session egress limiting of the Exit node.
 The Exit will limit the egress roughly to the rate of natural SURB occurrence in the ingress.

 This configuration could potentially only lead to an equilibrium when uploading non-full packets (ones that can carry at least a single SURB), and the Exit’s egress is limiting itself to such a rate.
 If Exit’s egress reaches low values due to SURB scarcity, the upper layer protocols over Session might break.